 From Miyashita (2016)

 How can the Mandibular Confinement Hypothesis be tested?

-- Because the Mandibular Confinement Hypothesis aims to explain why the jaw skeleton develops as part of the serial patterning program of the pharynx, the fact that the mandibular development is serial with the branchial arches in any jawed vertebrate does not refute the hypothesis – rather, it reinforces the hypothesis.
+- The Mandibular Confinement Hypothesis aims to explain why the jaw skeleton develops as part of the serial patterning program of the pharynx.
+So it predicts that the mandibular development is serial with the branchial arches in jawed vertebrates.

 - This hypothesis can be falsified via multiple predictions –– if: a) an ancestor of jawed vertebrates turns out to have already had a serial mandibular skeleton, prior to the origin of jaw; b) developmental evidence clearly points to the ancestrally serial nature of development of the mandibular region in cyclostomes; or c) immediate outgroups of jawed vertebrates provide unequivocal evidence that character transformations predicted by the Mandibular Confinement Hypothesis is out of order.